inonreuven/MNIST_Classifier/README.md

 4. Optimizer

 ### 3.1 Layered architecture
 I created a Two hidden layers architecture: one input layer, two hidden layers and one ouput.
-The first layer's neurons are reading the image, passing the pixels to the first hidden layer after multiplication with the pixels values.
+The first layer's neurons are reading the image, passing the pixels to the first hidden layer after multiplication of the pixels with the weights.
 The hidden layers will add bias to each entery, sum all the results and push it to the activaqtion functions.
 The output layer is passing the 10 values (number of classifications = 0-9 digits) to the Loss function.
 Thus, the size of the output layer is 10.
 I build the NN with [Torch.NN](https://pytorch.org/docs/stable/nn.html), with sequential container.
 The forward() method of Sequential accepts any input and forwards it to the first module it contains.
 It then “chains” outputs to inputs sequentially for each subsequent module, finally returning the output of the last module.